IBMTechSales/klp-workshop-labs/2158-Docker-Containers+OpenShift/2158-Part2-IntroOpenshift/README.md

     route.route.openshift.io/example created
     ```

-12. Use the following command to get the URL for the route.
-Then open the URL in the Browseer on the VM:
+11. Use the following command to get the URL for the route.
+Then open the URL in the Browser on the VM:

     ```
     echo http://$(oc get route example --template='{{ .spec.host }}')